On axiomatic definitions of non-discrete affine buildings: Introduction

 Euclidean buildings, also referred to as non-discrete affine or $\R$-buildings, form one of the prime examples of $\cat(0)$-spaces and were defined by Bruhat and Tits in \cite{BruhatTits} and \cite{TitsComo} to study Lie-type groups over local fields, as well as fields with non-discrete valuations.

-The first author introduced the more general class of affine $\Lambda$-buildings (or more simply $\Lambda$-buildings) in \cite{BennettThesis} and \cite{Bennett}, allowing for groups over Krull-valuated fields, that is fields having a valuation taking its values in an totally ordered abelian group $\Lambda$.
-Initially, the two main examples that were considered were the case of Lie type groups over the field $F(x,y)$ rational functions in two variables, with two possible valuations, namely, one into $\Z\times\Z$ lexicographically ordered, and the second onto the subgroup $\{x+y\pi\mid x,y\in\Z\}$ of $\R$.
-Care should be taken in the latter case that while geometrically the building can be naturally embedded in a traditional Euclidean building (by thinking of the valuation as landing in $\R$), the different topology of the underlying group can wreak havoc on many of the properties of and standard proofs on Euclidean buildings.
-Thus the $\Lambda$-building definition generalized both the notion of non-discrete $\R$-buildings and that of $\Lambda$-trees.
+The first author introduced the more general class of affine $\Lambda$-buildings in \cite{BennettThesis} and \cite{Bennett}, allowing for groups over Krull-valuated fields, that is fields having a valuation taking its values in a totally ordered abelian group $\Lambda$.
+Initially, the two main examples were the case of Lie-type groups over the field $F(x,y)$ of rational functions in two variables, with two possible valuations, namely, one into $\Z\times\Z$ lexicographically ordered, and the second onto the subgroup $\{x+y\pi\mid x,y\in\Z\}$ of $\R$.
+Care should be taken in the latter case that while geometrically the building can be embedded in a Euclidean building (by thinking of the valuation as landing in $\R$), the different topology of the underlying group can wreak havoc on many of the properties of and standard proofs on Euclidean buildings.
+Thus the $\Lambda$-building definition generalizes both the notion of non-discrete $\R$-buildings and that of $\Lambda$-trees.

-Kramer and Tent made use of $\Lambda$-buildings in their study of asymptotic cones and their short proof of the Margulis conjecture \cite{KTcones}, \cite{KSTT}.
-Recently these $\Lambda$-buildings have been studied by the second author in \cite{Convexity2} and \cite{BaseChange}, the latter showing that $\Lambda$-buildings are functorial in the underlying field and providing an alternative proof of Kleiner and Leeb's result \cite{KleinerLeeb} that asymptotic cones of $\R$-buildings are again $\R$-buildings.
+All the combinatorial information about a simplicial tree is carried by an integer-valued metric on its set of vertices.
+Generalizing this view a $\Lambda$--tree, as introduced in \cite{MorganShalen}, is a special kind of $\Lambda$-metric space, namely (roughly) the geodesic 0-hyperbolic ones, where the subclass of $\Z$-trees corresponds precisely to the simplicial trees.
+A lot of information about a group may be derived from an action on a $\Lambda$-tree.
+Compare Chiswell's book \cite{Chiswell} or Morgan's survey \cite{Morgan} for excellent accounts on this topic.

-One short-coming of the definition of non-discrete buildings and affine $\Lambda$-buildings is that often in the interesting cases, the axioms can be very hard to verify.
-This complication led Parreau \cite{Parreau} to find equivalent axioms for Bruhat-Tits buildings.
-In our work we undertake to generalize the work of Parreau to $\Lambda$-buildings, as well as to present other equivalent axiom systems that may prove easier to work with depending on the situation.
-As alluded to above, while some of Parreau's proofs in the Bruhat-Tits situation carry over to $\Lambda$-buildings, any proof that uses compactness or connectedness properties of $\R$ must be reworked as $\Lambda$ need not have these properties.
+Kramer and Tent made use of $\Lambda$-buildings in their study of asymptotic cones and their proof of the Margulis conjecture \cite{KTcones}, \cite{KSTT}.
+Recently in \cite{BaseChange} $\Lambda$-buildings have been shown to be functorial in the underlying field.
+Functoriality easily implies that asymptotic cones of $\R$-buildings are again $\R$-buildings, which was shown with completely different methods by Kleiner and Leeb \cite{KleinerLeeb}.